How is Georgia child support calculated?

 The calculation, however, may not necessarily end there.
 There are a number of other factors that may be present in the child support worksheet.
 Usually a very large factor is the amount one parent will pay for the childcare of the minor child(ren).

 Previously, the custodial parent was subject to payment of 100% of all childcare costs.
-Under the current guidelines, the childcare expenses are divided based on the pro rata share of the income as described above.
+Under the current Georgia child support guidelines, the childcare expenses are divided based on the pro rata share of the income as described above.
 Therefore, if the father in the scenario above pays $200 per month for daycare, the mother’s child support obligation increases by 60% of the $200.

 Other factors that may be included are the payment of medical, dental, and vision insurance premiums, costs for extraordinary medical expenses, and extraordinary educational expenses.
 Depending on the monthly amount paid for extracurricular activities, that may also be a factor in the calculation of the support.

-Deviations from Child Support Guidelines
+Deviations from Georgia Child Support Guidelines

-The new guidelines also allow for deviations of the support, some specified and others unspecified, that might be awarded or agreed up by the parties.
+The new guidelines also allow for deviations of the support, some specified and others unspecified, that might be awarded or agreed upon by the parties.
 One of the most common deviations is a parenting time deviation.